svencent/MavensMate/Readme.md

 # [MavensMate](http://mavensmate.com) - Open Source IDEs for Salesforce

+## Development Suspended

+MavensMate users,

+I have temporarily suspended development & support for MavensMate to focus on spending time with my newborn daughter.
+If you are experiencing an issue with MavensMate, I encourage you to use the Force.com IDE, Developer Console, or one of the many other 3rd party tools for building Salesforce applications until development resumes.

+Thanks very much for your support.

+-Joe

 MavensMate is a powerful tool for building Salesforce IDEs.
 Develop Salesforce applications in your favorite text editors, like Sublime Text and Atom.
 MavensMate is created and maintained by [Joe Ferraro](http://twitter.com/joeferraro) with help from these [contributors](#contributors).

 For more information, check out [http://mavensmate.com](http://mavensmate.com)!